 Opioid Acute Non-surgical Prescribing

 Organizations in the MN Health Collaborative focused efforts on reducing the amount of opioids prescribed for acute nonsurgical pain.
 This work, which began in 2017, focused on prescribing standards for first opioid prescriptions in ambulatory settings including clinics, urgent care, emergency rooms, and dentistry.
 Providers are recommended to start with non-opioid options, and if opioids are given, prescribe no more than 100 morphine milligram equivalents (MME) total in the initial prescription, especially for opioid-naïve patients.

 The disposal working group of the MN Health Collaborative created a Call to Action in the fall of 2017 to elevate provider and patient awareness about the importance of disposal and the methods available for outpatient disposal.
-Follow this link to read the Call to Action.
+Read the Call to Action (PDF).